rizinorg/book/src/signatures/zignatures.md

 # Signatures

-Radare2 has its own format of the signatures, allowing to both load/apply and create them on the fly.
+Rizin has its own format of the signatures, allowing to both load/apply and create them on the fly.
 They are available under the `z` command namespace:

 ```